-How does the Backendless Cloud Enterprise Plan help with HIPAA compliance?
+How does the Backendless Enterprise Security function pack help with HIPAA compliance?

-The Backendless Cloud Enterprise Plan offers a number of features that can help you make sure your software is compliant with HIPAA.
+The Backendless Enterprise Security function pack can be added to any paid Backendless plan and offers a number of features that can help you make sure your software is compliant with HIPAA.
 These features include:

 For developers looking to build HIPAA compliant software quickly, Backendless is an ideal choice.
 With our strong security and Codeless development system, your HIPAA compliant software can be built fast while remaining highly secure.